MarvinLavechin/daem/examples/Example_2D_3Labels.md

   --which_direction AtoB  --max_epochs 200 \
   --display_freq 50
 ```
-Note: this may take 1 hour on GPU, on CPU you will be waiting for a few hours
+Note: this may take 30min using a GPU, without you will be waiting for a few hours.
+The test run will output an HTML file at `temp/Example_2D_3Labels/train/index.html` that shows input/output/target image sets.
+Meanwhile you can look at the progress using tensorboard:
 ```bash
 tensorboard --logdir temp/Example_2D_3Labels
 ```